 In Section III several types of faults were discussed, but

-in particular detail the cell-aware fault was introduced.
+in particular detail the cell-aware-type fault was described.
 We

 also showed how to find a potential input vector that could

-be used to test for a cell-aware fault ( by a nor-gate example ).
-The input vector was illustrated in Figure 4.
+be used to identify a cell-aware-type fault that we should consider because it was not guaranteed to be detected by standard stuck-at-fatul ATPG ( by a nor-gate example ).
+The input vector identified for the cell-aware-type fault detection was illustrated in Figure 4.
 Note that this

 represented only a single gate, and not a gate within a circuit.